Show questions & answers for:

 R1 uses a modern 'switch mode' type power adaptor.
 These devices are more energy efficient but occasionally emit a low level, high frequency whine when not under load.
 This typically happens when R1 is in standby.
 If you experience such a problem, please contact us directlyfor help and advice.

-- 11. Can I adjust the brightness of the R1 display in standby?
+- 11. Can I adjust the brightness of my R1 Mk2 display in standby?

-During developement we envisaged that our R1 Mk2 would primarily be used as a bedside radio, so we set the screen brightness to be low in standby, so it would not disturb sleep.
-As a running update we have now made changes, so customers can set the screen brightness in standby as they wish.
-For customers who already have our R1 Mk2 we can supply a software update so this function can be installed if required.
-If you are interested in this, please contact us for instructions on how to download and install.
+When first released we envisaged that our R1 Mk2 would primarily be used as a bedside radio, so we set the screen brightness to be low in standby, so it would not disturb sleep.
+As a running update we made changes, so customers could set the screen brightness in standby to high, medium or low.
+Later versions of R1 Mk2 were mainly manufactured with this option already installed, but for customers who have our R1 Mk2 without this feature we have instructions and software which you can download by clicking here.
+This update only gives the facility to adjust the backlight level of the R1 Mk2 in standby and does not update R1 Mk2 any other way.
+If you do not need this function then we suggest that you leave your R1 Mk2 as it is.

 - 12. What is the power consumption of R1 when in standby and when active?